jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 ### MongoDB and Kubernetes

 MongoDB runs perfectly fine within containerized environments.
-That is, of course, assuming you know persicly what you're doing.
+That is, of course, assuming you know precisely what you're doing.
 Meaning, you understand the performance requirements of your use of MongoDB and the run-time environments are sized accordingly.
 This handbook doesn't focus on figuring out just what those settings are for your use-case, there are numerous guides and